Liskeard and Caradon Railway: A struggle for new income – and survival – from 1882

 In November 1885 the locomotive Kilmar had broken down, leaving only Cheesewring serviceable.
 An 0-6-0T hired from Peckett's of Bristol had already been returned to the owners.
-Money was somehow found for a new boiler for Kilmar and, astonishingly, money was found for an Act of Parliament, passed in 1887, to extend the time allowed for construction of the Trewint extension.
-In 1892 a further Act was obtained allowing extra time for the line beyond Trewint to Launceston, and to constitute that as a separate concern, the Launceston Railway.
+Money was somehow found for a new boiler for Kilmar and, astonishingly, money was found for the Liskeard and Caradon Railway Act 1887 (50 & 51 Vict. c. cxxvi), which extended the time allowed for construction of the Trewint extension.
+In 1892 a further act of Parliament, the Liskeard and Caradon Railway Act 1892 (55 & 56 Vict. c. cliii), was obtained allowing extra time for the line beyond Trewint to Launceston, and to constitute that as a separate concern, the Launceston Railway.

 In 1890 the Board of Trade ordered that the block system and continuous brakes be instituted on the lines (L&CR and the LLUC line, for which the L&CR had responsibility).
-The block system is a train control procedure in which a railway line is considered to be divided into sections, and no train may enter a section unless it can be verified that no other train is in the section.
-See Signalling block system.
-Continuous brakes are brakes that can be controlled throughout the train by the driver, and if they are automatic brakes then they are automatically applied in both portions if the train becomes accidentally divided.
-See Railway brake.

-This was another unwanted expense, and the Company tried to negotiate an exemption; but eventually vacuum brakes were fitted, and the One engine in steam operating system was instituted, achieving the object of the block system.
+This was another unwanted expense, and the company tried to negotiate an exemption; but eventually vacuum brakes were fitted, and the One engine in steam operating system was instituted, achieving the object of the block system.